sauravnaruka/snip/README.md

 #### 5. Stemming

 Each token should be reduced to its stem (base) form so that words derived from the same root are matched together.
 For example `running` should convert to `run`

+### TF-IDF

+#### Inverted Index

+An inverted index make search fast, it's like a SQL database index but for text.
+Instead of searching for all the documents each time a user searches, we build and index for fast lookup.

+- Forward index maps location to value. eg: `doc1: [matrix, reload]`
+- Inverted index maps value (token) to location. eg: `matrix: [doc1, doc5]`

+We build inverted index in `internal/search` module.

+1. We use struct `InvertedIndex` to store

+- `Index` which maps tokens to set of document IDs
+- `DocMap` which maps document IDs to the movie object

+2. When `BuildInvertedIndex` called from cmd module it iterate through all the movies, create token from title and description, then call `addDocument`

+3. `addDcoument` create a mapping of token and corresponding document id